A&T Names Martin Complex Spaces for the Rev. Dr. John L. and Elnita L. Williams

 “As high-achieving North Carolina A&T students, Khelsei and Charles-Anthony are advancing the human condition through their leadership,” said Tonya Smith-Jackson, provost and executive vice chancellor of Academic Affairs.
 “We know they will make the most of this opportunity to gain greater knowledge and expand their positive impact, and we are confident in their continued success.”

-“This recognition is a testament to Khelsei and Charles-Anthony’s dedication, hard work and leadership,” said Brittany R. Franklin, assistant Honors College director.
+“This recognition is a testament to Khelsei and Charles-Anthony’s dedication, hard work and leadership,” said Brittany R. Franklin, an assistant Honors College director and the Dowdy Scholars Enrichment Program coordinator.
 “They embody the spirit of excellence and commitment to making a positive impact, and I have no doubt they will continue to inspire and lead others through this remarkable opportunity.”

 Dorsett-Wilson, of Snellville, Georgia, is a senior pursuing a B.A. in liberal studies (pre-law) from the College of Arts, Humanities and Social Sciences, has earned recognition on the Chancellor’s List and is a member of Alpha Lambda Delta Honors Society.
 She received the university’s Outstanding Honors Freshman Award in 2021 and has served on the Student Advisory Board for the university’s Center of Excellence for Social Justice since 2023, as a member of the National Black Women’s Reproductive Justice Agenda: Next Generation Leadership Institute since 2022, National Black Law Students Association and president of the Accelerated Pathway to Law School Program, both since 2021.
 This summer, she joined the Biden for President, now Harris for President, campaign as an intern with the political and coalitions department, where she assists the campaign in tracking engagement with elected officials across the country.
 She completed a study abroad program at Universitat Pompeu Fabra in Barcelona this spring, when she also was endorsed as a 2024 Truman Scholar, and was a member of the 2022 Bluford Healthcare Leadership Institute scholars cohort.